dylanized/responsive-typography-demo/README.md

 - Style element with "em" units.
 These can cascade up or down as needed
 - To scale ALL text and margins on ALL devices, adjust the master body font-size in "em" units

-In this demo we're showing exaggerated proportions:
+In this demo we're showing exaggerated sizes:

 - xs = 100%
 - sm = 125%